Jupemon/video-requester/README.md

 ## The idea behind the project

 I noticed that youtubers need more ways to generate revenue from their audience.
 I decided to create a video requesting site for it.
 The idea was to create a web app where youtubers could receive custom video requests from their audience. (similiar to [Cameo](https://www.cameo.com) but specifically designed for youtubers) Youtubers can setup their own account and set a price for custom video requests.
+The app is only used for collecting payments and custom video requests, not for hosting videos.

 ## How it works